jesparent/COVID-19-Volunteer-Ops-STEM/README.md

 # COVID-19-Volunteer-Ops-STEM
 A collection of resources about COVID-19 Volunteer Opportunities (or other quarantine-time options), particualrly for those w STEM background.

-- A HUGE database of opportunities: https://covid19sci.org/
+- A HUGE database of opportunities: https://covid19sci.org/ and http://united-against-covid.org/

 ### Quick Updates